 Pam Hine Senior Lecturer in Botany with special interests in environmental education, Hine has research experience in pollination ecology and tidal marsh ecology.

-Chad Jones Assistant Professor of Botany with special interests in plant ecology, plant succession, invasive species, GIS and ecological modeling.
+Chad Jones Associate Professor of Botany with special interests in plant ecology, plant succession, invasive species, GIS and ecological modeling.

 Richard King, Professor of Literature at The Maritime Studies Program of Williams College and Mystic Seaport, who focuses on sea voyage narratives and natural history.